 James Carey has an inherent curiosity to notions of process, time and duration.
 His practice is one of mark making, marking time, making time, and time making; foregrounding duration and marking an occurrence.
 Carey's technique is one of working responsively, allowing particular temporal conditions to surface within specific sites and situations.
 His marks – whether they be on canvas, a house, a building, or within a gallery – materialise immateriality and allow the residue of particular processes to be assembled as collections of materialised and spatialised time.

-- INDEX Coordinator, Bachelor of Interior Design (Honours), School of Architecture and Design
+- 2 / 3 Year Design Studio Coordinator, Bachelor of Interior Design (Honours), School of Architecture and Urban Design

 - PhD by Project (Interior Design), RMIT University 2016